Working 60+ Hours per Week With No Revenue Growth: The Real Problem

 Ratio: _% client / _% business

-Now, calculate what your ratio SHOULD be for growth.
-Minimum 10 hours per week on business development.
-That’s your target.
+Now calculate what your ratio should be for growth.
+You need a minimum of 10 hours per week on business development—that’s your new baseline.

 Write down your target split.
 This is your new standard.

-Open your calendar.
-Block 10 hours per week for business work.
-Make them recurring.
-Non-negotiable blocks.
+Open your calendar and block 10 hours per week for business work.
+Make these recurring, non-negotiable blocks that stay protected week after week.

 Spread them across the week: